 * The Il-18B was followed in production by the "Il-18V" -- "V" being the next letter in the sequence of the Cyrillic alphabet.
 The primary change was a wholesale reorganization of the passenger accommodations, with three passenger compartments instead of two.
 The passenger doors were moved towards the wing, framing the center passenger compartment, with the entry vestibules separating the compartments.
 Passengers entering the front door went left to the front compartment, right to the center compartment, while passengers entering the rear door went right to the front compartment, left to the rear compartment.

 The galley was improved and relocated to behind the rear compartment.
-Flight attendants were happy with the change since its original position had been inline with the props, meaning it was the noisiest place on the airplane.
+Flight attendants were happy with the change since its original position had been inline with the props, meaning it was the noisiest place in the airplane.
 The galley shared the rear with a lavatory.
 Two lavatories were sited in the location vacated by the galley, accompanied by coat closets; the position of the lavatories proved handy in that nobody wanted to linger in them for any longer than necessary, being driven out by the drone of the props.
 The window arrangement was rearranged along with the shuffling of the doors, resulting in 15 windows on the left and 16 on the right -- one window being added to provide light in the galley.

 Initially, the Il-18V was to carry 78 passengers, with 20, 50, and 8 passengers in the forward, center, and rear cabins respectively.
 The forward and center cabins had tourist-class accommodations, while the rear cabin provided first class accommodations, with reclining "sleeperette" seats.
 The first-class accommodations turned out to be a bad idea, one problem being the fact that the Soviet system was in principle opposed to class distinctions.
-That wasn't just an abstract issue, either, since Aeroflot sold airline tickets on a standard fare with no consideration of flight class.
+That wasn't just an abstract issue either, since Aeroflot sold airline tickets on a standard fare with no consideration of flight class.
 From a "business" point of view, first class didn't make any sense.

 A second problem was the fact that the Soviets, while often very competent at production of military and industrial technology, were just as often inept in the production of goods for consumer comfort -- and the sleeperette seats were badly designed to the point of hazardous, so shoddily put together they usually were broken anyway.
 Thanks to inertia, the sleeperettes were retained for some time, until accommodations were finally changed to an all-tourist configuration.

 The simplest arrangement was just to put 14 seats in the rear compartment, giving accommodations of 20 + 50 + 14 = 84 seats; however, the preferred solution was to cram another row of seats into the center section, giving accommodations of 20 + 55 + 14 = 89 seats.
 The rear section was still preferred, since the noise levels were lowest.
 Later on in the Il-18V's life, a higher-density seat arrangement was implemented, with 110 seats.
-It was very uncomfortable; ironically, the Soviet system ended up imitating the practices of capitalist budget airlines, even though the USSR wasn't supposed to be based on the profit motive.
+It was very uncomfortable; ironically, the Soviet system ended up imitating the mercenary practices of capitalist budget airlines, even though the USSR wasn't supposed to be based on the profit motive.